 - Pomegranate seeds or thinly sliced kumquats (optional)

 - 2 Tbsp lemon juice

 - 1 teaspoon Dijon mustard (smooth) or 1/2 teaspoon dry mustard

 - Salt and Pepper

-2 Toss together the lettuce greens, arugula, bell pepper, and scallions.
+3 Compose the salads: Toss together the lettuce greens, arugula, bell pepper, goat cheese, and scallions.
 Arrange on individual plates.
-Sprinkle on chopped walnuts.
-Sprinkle with goat cheese.
+Sprinkle with avocado.
 Lay on top several slices of chilled sliced steak.
 Sprinkle with pomegranate seeds or sliced kumquats if using.

-3 Mix together the lemon juice, olive oil, and a dash of salt and pepper.
+4 Make dressing: Mix together the lemon juice, olive oil, mustard, and salt and pepper to taste.
 Drizzle on salad.